robohydra/robohydra/docs/head/tutorial/index.md

 requests to, say, `/css` and `/js` while it proxies all the rest to the common, development server.

 Let's demonstrate this with a simple example.
-Let's say you use DuckDuckGo as your search engine, but want to keep [Adam Yauch's tribute logo]({{ site.url }}/downloads/logo_homepage.normal.v102.png) as the homepage logo.
-One way to do this is to grab a copy of the logo (the one linked in the previous sentence) and the [search box icon]({{ site.url }}/downloads/search_dropdown_homepage.v102.png), save them in a folder `fake-assets` and write this simple plugin:
+Let's say you are the new designer for the RoboHydra homepage, and want to try your new assets.
+You can make images locally, and see how they would look in the production RoboHydra homepage by using a simple reverse proxy.
+Download the [new example image](usecases-teaser.v1.jpg) for the comic link and the [robohydra logo](/static/img/robohydra.png) and save them in a directory `new-assets`.
+Now, write this simple plugin:

 {% highlight javascript %}
 var RoboHydraHeadFilesystem = require("robohydra").heads.RoboHydraHeadFilesystem,